SimplexCC/sell-docs/source/includes/reference/_get-dst-crypto-addr.md

 ### txn_id ###
 #### (Id, optional)

-The identifier of the Simplex transaction for which the destination crypto address is requested.
+The identifier of the transaction for which the destination crypto address is requested.

 If no specific transaction is involved (e.g. Simplex is asking for a bulk of addresses ahead of time), this will not be passed.